Senior Test Analyst, Planit Software Testing Pvt Ltd

 “Initially I signed up for the AUT Edge Award as I knew I could add this to my CV, but as I started attending the seminars and doing the voluntary work I realised it was much more than that.
 The people I met, challenges I faced, advice I got and the experiences I had made me realise the importance of the skills I was developing.
 I did all of my work with high diligence.”

-Completing the award helped him get closer to his current job, says Giri who now works as a software test engineer at Planit Software Testing Pvt Ltd.
+Completing the award helped him get closer to his current job, says Giri who now works as a senior test analyst at Planit Software Testing Pvt Ltd.

 “Every single seminar or presentation helped me get closer to the type of job I wanted to do.
 The most important thing for me was realising the importance of communication because that’s the main skill for anyone stepping into the industry.
 If you master the art of communication, you can sail through your career.